Please enable JS

 Minneapolis, MN

-• Led a team of managers and executives to design, implement, and roll out an ISO13485-compliant Quality Management System and associated processes and tool for 125 employees under an aggressive schedule.
+• Led Design and Implementation of ISO13485-Compliant QMS: Directed a team of managers and executives to design, implement, and roll out an ISO13485-compliant Quality Management System, enabling 125 employees to meet regulatory standards under an aggressive timeline.

-• Led a geographically-distributed team to design a Linux and TI-OMAP-based next-generation portable video borescope.
+• Led Development of Next-Generation Portable Video Borescope: Managed a geographically distributed team to design a Linux and TI-OMAP-based video borescope, driving innovation in portable imaging technology.

-• Facilitated a software study group for 30 highly-motivated software engineers, senior software engineers, and principal systems engineers.
+• Facilitated Software Study Group: Organized and led a study group for 30 highly motivated software engineers, senior software engineers, and principal systems engineers to enhance technical knowledge and collaboration.

-• Led the Project Management Improvement Group to create a project management process and provide training and mentoring on that process.
+• Led Project Management Improvement Group: Developed a structured project management process and provided training and mentoring to ensure consistency and efficiency across teams.

-• Led a multi-discipline team of engineers to develop an Engine Trend Monitoring device for Turbo-Prop Commuter Planes and Homebuilt aircraft.
+• Led Development of Engine Trend Monitoring Device: Managed a multi-discipline team of engineers to create an Engine Trend Monitoring system for Turbo-Prop Commuter Planes and Homebuilt aircraft, enhancing operational safety and performance monitoring.

-• Participated in the Medical Practice Team to develop Logic's capabilities in the medical field, and to increase its brand awareness in the industry.
+• Participated in Medical Practice Team: Contributed to the expansion of Logic’s capabilities in the medical field, increasing brand awareness and market positioning within the industry.

-• Developed an MFC application to control a heart lung machine (HLM) bio-pump using an XScale PXA255 Windows CE 4.20 hardware platform.
+• Developed MFC Application for Heart-Lung Machine Control: Created an application to control a heart-lung machine (HLM) bio-pump, leveraging an XScale PXA255 Windows CE 4.20 hardware platform for real-time medical device operation.

 MAY 2001 – OCTOBER 2007